Dog biking / Bikejoring

 Why bike with a dog?

 For most dogs, the most natural way to move would be a trot, not a walk.
 Thus, a human's walking or even running pace is unnaturally slow for a dog.
 On a bike, a person can offer the dog more brisk exercise.
 It suits satisfying exercise needs even when the dog cannot be exercised off-leash, for example due to prey drive or unpredictability.
-Biking is also suitable, for example, as a base fitness maintainer for hunting dogs outside the hunting season.
+Biking is therefore also suitable, for example, as a base fitness maintainer for hunting dogs outside the hunting season.

 Is biking suitable for all dogs?